Bride's Toilet

-Bride's Toilet is an oil on canvas painting, painted by Indian artist Amrita Sher-Gil (1913–1941) in 1937.
+Bride's Toilet is an oil on canvas painting, painted by Hungarian-Indian artist Amrita Sher-Gil (1913–1941) in 1937.

-Overview

 A work of modernism, the painting draws influence from the frescoes of Ajanta and the miniatures of Mughal art, thereby resulting in a masterful amalgam of Indian and European styles.
 Part of Sher-Gil's well known South Indian trilogy, comprising also Brahmacharis and South Indian Villagers Going to Market, Bride's Toilet explores the simplicity and uniqueness of rural life, a recurring subject in her later paintings.
 When Sher-Gil returned to India in 1934, her approach towards art changed significantly.
 A number of later artworks revolved around the poor and the underprivileged, the commonfolk and their struggles.

 Bride's Toilet depicts a bride's chamber, wherein a young light-skinned woman, presumably the titular bride, is seated.
 She is half-naked; her palms are covered in mehndi.
 She is surrounded by two other women and two children.
 One of the women is dressing her hair, and the other is holding a container.
 Their faces are expressionless.
 The painting employs a rich, colourful palette.
 Tones have been skilfully used.
 The painting demonstrates Sher-Gil's curious interest in women, their lives and adversities.